Skip to content

 A flow that:

-• Runs multiple agents in parallel
+• Runs agents simultaneously

 • Merges results from all branches